 - Where can I get more information?

-What is aspirin (Bayer)?
+What is aspirin?

 Aspirin is sometimes used to treat or prevent heart attacks, strokes, and chest pain (angina).
-Aspirin should be used for cardiovascular conditions only under the supervision of a doctor.
+Aspirin should be used for these conditions only under the supervision of a doctor.

-Aspirin may also be used for other purposes not listed in this medication guide.
+Aspirin may also be used for purposes not listed in this medication guide.

 What are the possible side effects of aspirin?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using this medication and call your doctor at once if you have any of these serious side effects:
+Stop using aspirin and call your doctor at once if you have:

 - severe nausea, vomiting, or stomach pain;

-- fever lasting longer than 3 days;
+- fever lasting longer than 3 days; or

-Less serious side effects may include:
+Common side effects may include: